-Once piping is done next step was to build controller.
-As I mentioned it is quite fast and messy prototype.
-The base is built on Arduino Duemilanove with LCD keypad shield.
-It solves user interface problem.
-Controller measures two temperature values by using DS18B20 – one from solar collector and one from boiler.
-If solar collector water temperature is higher than secondary boiler, then pump is turned.
+Once the piping is done, the next step was to build the controller.
+As I mentioned, it is a makeshift prototype.
+The base is made on Arduino Duemilanove with an LCD keypad shield.
+It solves a user interface problem.
+The controller measures two temperature values using DS18B20 – one from the solar collector and one from the boiler.
+If the solar collector water temperature is higher than the secondary boiler, then the pump is turned.
 So the heat is carried in but not out.

 A simple transistor key circuit helps to get logical values to Arduino digital inputs.

 To reduce corrosion of sensor electrodes, Arduino turns on the power supply only for a short period of time – while reading is done.